CREST Star Awards

 How to run CREST Star:

-1. Create a CREST account online.
+1. Sign up for a free CREST account online.

 2. Download and print the CREST Star passport for your group.

 3. Complete any eight Star challenges from our resource bank* – for each completed challenge either give students a sticker for their passport or encourage them to draw a picture.

 5. Once you pay the per student entry fee you will receive a CREST Star certificate and iron on badge for each participating child in the post within 2 to 3 weeks.